 Nausea or vomiting

-Note: Ask your doctor what to expect about your heartbeat.
-Sometimes the irregularity goes away immediately after the procedure.
-Other times it may take longer to subside.
+Note: Ask your healthcare provider what to expect about your heartbeat.
+Sometimes the irregularity goes away right after the procedure.
+Other times it may take longer to go away.